 - Provide publicly available, free training, and technical assistance to elementary and secondary teachers, principals, school psychologists, and other school staff.

 - Accelerate adoption and implementation of mental health evidence-based practices.

-Participating schools will get access to C-TLC webinars and resources as well as the School Compassionate Culture Analytic Tool for Educators (S-CCATE), a nationally validated tool to enhance social emotional learning.
-Applications are due on April 15, 2019.
+Join as a C-TLC Member: Participating schools can access C-TLC webinars and resources as well as the School Compassionate Culture Analytic Tool for Educators (S-CCATE), a nationally validated tool to enhance social emotional learning.
+Applications are being accepted through June 1.